2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

       `````{tab-set}
       ````{tab-item} AWS
       :sync: aws-key
-      Get the address of the EFS server via terraform and store it as it will be required in a later step.
+      Get the address of the storage via terraform and store it as it will be required in a later step.

       Make sure you are in the right terraform directory, i.e. `terraform/projects/aws` and the right terraform workspace by running `terraform workspace show`.

+      For persistent disks, run:

+      ```bash
+      terraform output ebs_volume_id_map
+      ```

+      For EFS instances, run:

       ```bash
       terraform output nfs_server_dns_map